w3c/wai-easy-checks/content/headings.md

 ## What are Headings?

-Headings communicate the organization of the content on the page.
-They are like a table of contents.
-They are nested by their rank or level.
-They help provide a summary of the structure and content of a page.
+Headings communicate the organization of the content on the page - they are like a table of contents.
+They should be nested by their rank or level and thus help provide a summary of the structure and content of a page.
 For example:

 ```
   <h1> Headings - Easy Checks
      <h2> What are Headings?
      <h2> Who depends on Headings?
      <h2> Checking Headings
         <h3> Checking this page
         <h3> Checking other pages
         <h3> What to look for
      <h2> Learn more
      <h2> Acknowledgements
      <h2> Help improve this page
 ```

-Headings can have 1 of 6 levels assigned and should be nested by that level.
-The main heading on a page is level 1; `<h1>`.
-Subsequent headings should be at levels 2 to 6; `<h2>` to `<h6>`.
-Levels should not be skipped as sub-headings are created, just like the table-of-contents in a book.
+Headings can have 1 of 6 levels assigned and should be nested by that level and the main heading on a page is usually level 1, `<h1>`.
+The following headings should be at levels 2 to 6, `<h2>` to `<h6>`.
+Levels should not be skipped as sub-headings are created, like the table-of-contents in a book.

 Headings should be succinct and describe the section or text of the page that follows.

 ## Who depends on Headings?

-Screen reader users can use page headings to navigate a web page.
-Users can move from heading to heading with the heading text and the heading level being announced.
+Screen reader users often use page headings to navigate a web page.
+They can move from heading to heading in the page with the heading text and the heading level being announced.
 Many screen readers also provide a list of headings in a dialog as an overview of the page structure.

 <img src="{{ "/content-images/headings-example.png" | relative_url }}" alt="Example of screen reader generated list of headings" class="normal">

 Other low vision and sighted people rely on the visual headings to understand the topics and subtopics on a web page.
-They can move quickly to the section they are interested in.
-Headings can also form the basis of an 'in-page' table of contents on a long web page such the chapter in a report.
+They can quickly move to the section of interest. <!-- Headings can also form the basis of an 'in-page' table of contents on a long web page such the chapter in a report. @@removing this sentance as clutter -->

-Headings help people with cognitive and learning or reading disability.
-They can help them understand and focus on the topics on a page and easily move to the section of interest.
+Headings also help people with cognitive and learning or reading disability.
+They can help them understand and focus on the topics within a page and move to the section of interest.

 ## Checking Headings